 For use in the reading room

-Items that require particular protection (e.g. old collections) cannot be borrowed; they can only be used in the reading room or in the special collections reading room.
+Items that require particular protection (e.g. old collections) cannot be borrowed; they can only be used in the Main Reading Hall or in the Special Collections Reading Room.

 These items will be issued to your library account as loans.
 They will be kept for you until the end of the loan period.

-Pick up your items from the reading room counter at the lending desk (ground floor, opposite the elevator).
-Requested items that may only be used in the special collections reading room can be picked up from the reading room desk on the 3rd floor.
+Pick up your items from the reading hall counter at the circulation desk (ground floor, opposite the elevator).
+Requested items that may only be used in the Special Collections Reading Room can be picked up from the reading room desk on the 3rd floor.

 In general, collections in our departmental libraries can only be used on site.
 Loan options are set out in the guideline for using departmental libraries